Zest005/BlumClicker/README.md

 - Automatically interacting with buttons in desktop applications.

 ## Troubleshooting
-If you encounter issues with missing template images, ensure the files are located in the correct directory.
-Templates must be saved in the template_png folder alongside the executable.
+If you encounter issues with missing template images or mp3, ensure the files are located in the correct directory.
+Templates must be saved in the template_png folder alongside the executable and tap.mp3 in the mp3 folder.

 ## License
 This project is licensed under the MIT License.